 A VA IRRRL is also referred to as a VA Streamline, and the terms are often used interchangeably.
 Lenders use the term “streamline” to imply that the IRRRL process is simpler and faster than other types of refinancing options.
-A VA Interest Rate Reduction Refinance Loan (IRRRL, pronounced “earl”) may help you refinance to a lower interest rate.
+A VA Interest Rate Reduction Refinance Loan (IRRRL) may help you refinance to a lower interest rate.
+Most VA IRRRL refinances are done with little documentation and in 20 days or less.

 Lower Interest Rate: